 This predicted spectrum can be analyzed as a real one (e.g. it can be integrated, etc).
 The user can also visualize and edit the chemical shift and coupling constants values from the tables of the predicted spectrum by following the menu 'View/Table/1H Prediction'.
 Please bear in mind that the peak labels and the multiplet boxes will show the applicable atom numbers of the prediction.

-It will be possible to graphically modify the chemical shift of the predicted signals just by clicking&dragging over the prediction label:
+Click&drag over the prediction label to graphically modify the chemical shift of the predicted signals:

-It will be also possible to change the predicted coupling constants just by showing the multipet tree from the 'Prediction Properties' dialog box and clicking&dragging:
+You can change the predicted coupling constants by showing the multipet tree from the 'Prediction Properties' dialog box and clicking&dragging: